NotNite/GDWeave/README.md

 # GDWeave

-GDWeave is an experimental runtime patching system for compiled GDScript bytecode + mods and patches for the game [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/).
+GDWeave is an experimental runtime patching system for compiled GDScript bytecode.
+It currently targets Godot 3.5.2 (for the game [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/)).

-**This is not a modloader!** This is a heavily specific system for one game (WEBFISHING) on one engine version (3.5.2) on one platform (Windows x64).
-It should be possible to fork for other bytecode versions, and expand into its own modloader, but that is not my current focus at this time.

 ## Installation

 - Download [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
   - If you're playing on Linux, this needs to be installed in the Wine/Proton prefix.
+Use something like [protontricks](https://github.com/Matoking/protontricks) to run the Windows installer under Proton.
-- Download [the latest release](https://github.com/NotNite/GDWeave/releases) and extract it to your WEBFISHING game install.
+- Download [the latest release](https://github.com/NotNite/GDWeave/releases) and extract it to your game install.
-- Edit the config file (e.g. to enable things like controller support).
 - Start the game.
   - If you're playing on Linux, add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the Steam launch options.

+See [here](MODS.md) for installing/creating mods.

 ## Why?